mdn/kuma/docs/tests.rst

 ==============
 Unless the current behavior, and thus the test that verifies that behavior is correct, is demonstrably wrong, don't change tests.
-Tests may be refactored as long as its clear that the result is the same.
+Tests may be refactored as long as it's clear that the result is the same.

 Removing Tests